A US biotechnology companyGilead Sciences has formalized an agreement with China to conduct clinical trials on Remdesivir.

 Remdesivir, the experimental treatments

-The researchers reported in the New England Journal of Medicine on Friday that they administered the drug to the first American patient found to be infected in Washington state.
-The man, 35, had traveled to Wuhan, the Chinese city where the outbreak began.
-After returning to the United States, he was the first person in the country to test positive for the Chinese coronavirus.
+Researchers report in Friday's New England Journal of Medicine that they administered the drug to the first American patient found infected in Washington state.
+The 35-year-old man had traveled to Wuhan, the Chinese city where the epidemic began.
+After returning to the United States he became the first person in the country to test positive for the Chinese coronavirus.

 Dr Diaz warned, however, that the drug needs to be studied in large clinical trials to determine if it is an effective treatment for coronavirus.